aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 ## Preparing the environment

+The IJS system configuration requires to compile codes on a compute node.
+If you haven't done it already, you can reach a compute node with:

+    ssh nsc-fp001

 The accelerated version of QE requires PGI compilers and a set of libraries provided by the CUDA Toolkit.
 In order to proceed,